zuluana/Halia/README.md

 ### Vanilla JS vs. Halia

 You don't need Halia to implement the "Plugin Manager" pattern.
-However, as the number of dependencies grows and use-cases evolve, several problems emerge.
+However, as the number of dependencies grows and use-cases evolve, several problems emerge:

--  **Import Complexity**:  You need to manage import order, which can become complex and difficult to refactor.
+-  **Import Order**:  You need to manage import order, which can become complex and difficult to refactor.
 -  **Singleton Guarantee**:  There's no guarantee the loaded module is a Singleton.
 -  **Dependency Verification**:  It's your responsibility to ensure dependencies are met prior to installation.
 -  **Delayed Installation**:  You'll need to manually manage installation if it occurs after initial load.

-As an on-demand, app-level dependency manager, Halia helps solve these problems.
+-  **Dynamic Modification**: If the set of “Features” changes at runtime, you'll need to manage that change.
+For example, verifying module compatibility.

+With Halia, the complete dependency graph is built at build-time, so there's no need to manually order them, just declare their existence.

+Each Plugin has a unique ID to which a singleton instance is associated.
+If the same ID is used twice, an error is thrown.

+>  We hope to support versioned Plugins in the future.
+Possibly through a Core Plugin.

+A Plugin will not be installed unless all dependencies were installed successfully.

+>  We hope to make this configurable, perhaps globally, per Plugin, with an injected config function, etc.

+Halia Stacks can be built on-demand (and re-built) as needed.
+This means, if the feature set changes at runtime, we can re-build the stack and run again.

 ### Principles